Coding of Nerve Conduction Studies in 2013

 Review CMS supervision requirements for these diagnostic studies.

 Discover how coding with necessary modifiers can avoid denials.

 Get pointers on use of the CPT codes and Appendix J to appeal payer denials for these diagnostic tests.

-Marvel J. Hammer, RN, CPC, CCS-P, PCS, ACS-PM, CHCO, is an accomplished professional considerable years of experience both in the business and medical fields.
+Marvel J. Hammer, RN, CPC, CCS-P, ACS-PM, CPCO, is an accomplished professional considerable years of experience both in the business and medical fields.
 As owner of MJH Consulting and a coding, billing and compliance consultant, she provides documentation, coding and account receivable auditing and compliance evaluations.
 Hammer enjoys teaching providers and their staff on correct coding and billing and presents nationally on these topics.
 Her field of specialties includes pain management, physical medicine & rehabilitation, neurology, and occupational medicine.
 Some of her pastime activities include wildlife photography and exploring our wonderful world.